The fur sometimes flies among German shepherd fanciers regarding coat lengths.

 Because the vast majority of short-haired shepherds have an undercoat, they shed more than longer-coated pups who lack one.
 They also require more brushing around shedding season to remove any loose undercoat.
 The same is true of long-haired GSDs with an undercoat.

 Grooming a Short-Haired GSD: What Do You Need to Do?

 The German shepherd dog has a dense coat that sheds regularly.
 Weekly brushing is recommended to maintain his handsome looks and cut down on tumbleweeds around the house.
 Brushing should increase during heavy shedding periods, such as when seasons change.

-In addition to regular brushing, keep your GSD’s nails trimmed.
+In addition to regular brushing, keep your GSD’s nails trimmed (and that includes his front and rear dewclaws).
 Nails that are too long are not only at risk of breaks, but they also affect your dog’s gait and can lead to serious foot pain.
 Starting nail trims early in puppyhood is recommended to teach your pup that it’s nothing to fear.
 You can purchase a nail clipper or grinding tool with a guard if you’re nervous, but you can also schedule trims with your groomer or vet.

 Bathing should only be done as needed to avoid drying out your GSD’s coat.
 Regular tooth brushing and ear cleaning are also musts to keep him in tip-top shape, as is a good flea prevention program.

 Do Short-Haired GSDs Make Good Pets?

 German shepherds (of any hair length) can absolutely make good pets!

 As with any breed, the German shepherd makes an excellent companion, as long as he’s matched with the right family.
 He has his own set of needs that work better in some families than others, as he’s a large dog that can be somewhat demanding.